abbbi/bpf-hotclone/README.md

-hot clone a running device using BPF trace to get changed data while copy.
+hot clone a in use block device using BPF trace to get changed data while copy.
 Requires bash, grep, dd and bpftrace. !POC!

 Inspired by hot-clone: